 - HERB- a robot butler that can cook, clean, and perform other household functions,

-- Care-O-bot 3, that can facilitate the elderly by fetching objects for them and can alert the police in case of emergency, and
+- Care-O-bot 3, which can facilitate the elderly by fetching objects for them and can alert the police in case of emergency, and

 - Cody which is designed to give baths to the elderly.
 2